jadielmwangi/Akan-Naming-Application/README.md

 ## Project Author
 Jadiel Mwangi
 ## Project Description
-* This is a Personal Project.Akan Naming Website takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.
-It contains an about section where .
-Also  contacts and a footer at the bottom.
+* Akan Naming Application takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.
+It contains an about section which a brief history of Akan people , also contacts and a footer at the bottom.

 ## Setup Instructions
-* git clone https: on your terminal.
+* git clone https: https://jadielmwangi.github.io/Akan-Naming-Application/on your terminal.
-* Navigate to the portfolio folder through cd Desktop/Akan-Name/Akan-Naming Application.
+* Navigate to the portfolio folder through cd Desktop/Akan-Name/Akan Naming Application.
 * Open the folder in your favourite editor,for vscode,is code . and for atom, atom .
 * Open the index.html in your browser
 ## Technologies used